 You can check the project on Github.

-Gyroscope is an amazing app that aids its users to achieve life goals.
-For example, it helps with losing weight, being more productive and improving overall wellbeing.
-It can track user’s physical activities, sleep, heartbeat and so on.
-Basing on data collected it can recommend the right diet suitable exercise plan or the right amount of rest suitable to users lifestyle.
+Gyroscope is an amazing app that helps its users in achieving their life goals, such as losing weight, being more productive and improving overall well-being.
+It can track user’s physical activities, sleep, heartbeat, and so on.
+Based on the data collected, the app can recommend the right diet, suitable workout plan, or the perfect amount of rest.

 You can read more about how they were building Gyroscope here.

 Bloomberg is a media company focused on the economy and financial market.
-They also provide software solutions for the financial sector and for businesses such as big data analysis or market reports.
+They also provide software solutions for the financial sector and for businesses.
+The list of these solutions includes big data analysis and market reports.

-The idea of their mobile app is to provide users with the same level of information accessibility as if they were using the web version of the platform.
+The idea behind their mobile app is to provide users with the same level of information accessibility as if they were using the web version of the platform.

 App redesign was a huge challenge – they had to transition the entire team to React Native.
 But the outcome was worth the effort.
-With React Native Bloomberg dev team was able to rebuild consumer mobile application for iOS and Android.
-They were also able to add a bunch of new, innovative features.
-Let’s just mention live TV access, continual updating or deep personalization of displayed content.
+With React Native, Bloomberg’s dev team was able not only to significantly rebuild consumer mobile application for iOS and Android, but also to add a bunch of new, innovative features.
+Let’s just mention live TV access, continuous updating and deep personalization of displayed content.

 The timing was also an important factor.
 Bloomberg team managed to rewrite the app in 5 months.
 It was roughly half of the time that they would need if they wouldn’t use React Native.